 Ownership & Landscape Scale Changes Impacting Rangelands

-One of the primary conservation problems of our day is the loss of habitat and the resulting impact on ecosystems and biodiversity.
-The fragmentation of privately owned rangelands into smaller parcels coupled with land use change to residential development or intensive agriculture are leading causes of not only of habitat loss and wildlife declines, but also a loss of livestock production capacity.
+One of our primary conservation challenges is the loss of habitat and the resulting impact on ecosystems and biodiversity.
+The fragmentation of privately owned properties into smaller parcels coupled with land use change to residential development or intensive agriculture are leading causes of not only of habitat loss and wildlife declines, but also a loss of livestock production capacity.

 To make prudent land use decisions and to conserve natural resources, UC Cooperative Extension Advisors, local governments, state government, and natural resource and environmental NGOs need to have access to information on current land ownership by land use as well as land use changes over time.
 We have approached this issue by working with UC Agriculture & Natural Resources (ANR) to develop the CalLands Portal to provide easily accessible statewide data.
 Other projects include understanding irrigated pasture across the state (Shapero et al 2017) and analyzing California land ownership and land use (Macaulay & Butsic, 2017).